-My research interests are varied and based on two primary fieldwork experiences.
-In addition to graduate work, my undergraduate education in human ecology was instrumental in developing an appreciation for applying a range of methods and explanatory models in the effort to understand complex and interconnected social and environmental problems.
-I continue to develop my appreciation for mixed-method and interdisciplinary approaches.
+My research interests are varied and based on three primary fieldwork sites and experiences.
 The fieldwork sites I detail here are vastly different.
-One is located in the United States and considers present-day transnational social and structural transitions through exploring the meaning of relocation in middle-class working families away from metropolitan areas to growing rural communities high in natural amenities.
+Two are located in the United States and consider present-day transnational social and structural transitions through exploring the impact of socioeconomic change on working families and their communities.
 The other site is island Southeast Asia and deals with issues of cultural and identity politics, ethnicity, post-colonial nationalism, and nation building in a multicultural society through study of a government program relocating mostly landless poor from urban to rural areas.
 Although different, these projects share important traits which express enduring intellectual interests including my desire to conduct community-based research with a focus on issues of migration, community building, personhood and place, narrative constructions and identity, and negotiations between work, family, and self in different social and historical contexts.
+In addition to graduate work, my undergraduate education in human ecology was instrumental in developing an appreciation for applying a range of methods and explanatory models in the effort to understand complex and interconnected social and environmental problems.
+I continue to develop my appreciation for mixed-method and interdisciplinary approaches.

-My most recent fieldwork was established during two years of ethnographic fieldwork in the rapidly growing lakeside communities of Northwest Lower Michigan.
-The project explores non-economic, urban to rural migration of middle-class families that has led to the sudden, often unexpected population growth.
+My previous ethnographic fieldwork project was in the rapidly growing lakeside communities of Northwest Lower Michigan.
+The project explored non-economic, urban to rural migration of middle-class families that has led to the sudden, often unexpected population growth.
 This relocation is a manner of negotiating building tension between personal experience with material demands in pursuit of a livelihood within the flexible, contingent new economy and cultural conventions for the good family and community life as a basis for defining individual character.
-My fieldwork considers how accounts of these migrants are part of a larger moral story of what constitutes the good life when basic social categories and cultural meanings are shifting.
+This fieldwork considered how accounts of these migrants are part of a larger moral story of what constitutes the good life when basic social categories and cultural meanings are shifting.
 I argue that this migration is a continuation of long-standing American traditions of starting over rooted in a belief that we can remake ourselves through sheer force of will.
 At the same time, it is also a uniquely modern expression as people respond to challenges and opportunities of a flexible economy based increasingly on contingent work.
 Their accounts are narratives of travel and conversion where downshifting and displaced workers pass through a period of liminality in an attempt to redefine themselves through relocation to places believed to provide refuge for the discovery of an inner, authentic self.

 Many middle-class families become sophisticated consumers of place where residential choice becomes part of a self-conscious construction of identity through life-style.
 Pursuing personal images of the good and seeking to find greater balance and integration across domains of work, family and community, migrants attempt to feel greater personal control by relocating away from lives that become incompatible with their sense of a potential self.
 Many migrants describe feeling like refugees who cannot be at home in a corporate world of work based on ideas of contingency and flexibility.
 The life-style migrants reveal how social and structural changes present not only challenges but also opportunities for redefining work and family while emphasizing personal fulfillment and well being.